gsoft-inc/sg-orbit/README.md

 Since Yarn workspace feature offer native mono-repo capabilities and a seemless integration with Lerna this is our goto package manager for this project.

-When Lerna is configured to use Yarn it will delegate the installation of the packages and the dependencies linking to Yarn.
+When Lerna is configured to use Yarn it will delegate the installation of the NPM packages and the dependencies linking to Yarn.
 It result in an increase of performance and a more reliable experience than using the Lerna dependencies linking feature and NPM.
 The native integration between Lerna and Yarn make it worthwill to switch from NPM to Yarn for this project.

 So why do we need Lerna if Yarn workspace take care of everything?

 Well the Lerna workflow make it very easy to publish the packages of a monorepo.
-For more info, view the [publish command](https://github.com/lerna/lerna/tree/master/commands/publish#readme) of Lerna.
+For more information, view the [publish command](https://github.com/lerna/lerna/tree/master/commands/publish#readme) of Lerna.

+**Yarn workspace**

+As stated before, the monorepo is using the Yarn workspace feature to handle the installation of the NPM packages and linking the inter-dependencies of the monorepo packages.

+Remember that only the **packages** are handled by Yarn workspace, the **website is not handled** by the monorepo tooling.

+It's also important to understand that Yarn workspace will **hoist** all the dependencies to the root of the workspace.
+This means that you won't find any *node_modules* directory inside the packages directory.
+All the dependencies are installed in a *node_modules* directory at the root of the workspace and a single *yarn.lock* file is generated, also at the root of the workspace.

+Since the website is not handled by the monorepo tooling so you will also find a *node_modules* directory and a *yarn.lock* file inside the *website* directory.

+**Website dependencies linking**

+If the website is not handled by the monorepo tooling how come it can consume the non-published packages of the monorepo?

+To make this work, a custom script [setup-website-yarn-links.js](https://github.com/gsoft-inc/sg-brand/tree/master/website/scripts) has been developed to automatically create symlinks between the website and the packages of the monorepo.

 ### Installation